 Do You Really Need a Top Sheet?
 Our Team’s Bedding Debate

-If you haven’t already heard, using a top sheet… or not using one has been a huge debate!
-Up until recently, I didn’t even know this was a thing, but come to find out, lots of you have some pretty strong feelings whether you should have one or not.
-Well, the debate is over and here are my team’s thoughts on this hot discussion!
+If you haven’t already heard, using a top sheet… (or not using one) has been a huge debate!
+Up until recently, I didn’t even know this was a thing but come to find out, lots of you have some pretty strong feelings over the topic and while we may never get to the bottom of it, our team was excited to share theirs thoughts on this steamy discussion!

 Before we get to the debate, what is a “top sheet”?